 Once your charge is reviewed by EEOC investigators, they will determine whether the agency should pursue your case.
 The EEOC may also attempt to remedy the situation by encouraging the employer to put a stop to the discrimination.
 If the EEOC decides not to take on the case, it will issue a notice signaling it is acceptable for the aggrieved employee to file a complaint of age discrimination in a court of law.

 If your employer is using harassment based on age to force retirement, it is important to report the abuse to a supervisor or manager.
 This step is essential and required by law.
 If after the incident or incidents are reported and the employer fails to prevent the harassment or allows it to continue unchecked, this could be grounds for a successful age discrimination case.

 The assistance of a competent attorney is essential for age discrimination cases.
 Even at the outset of a case when the EEOC is first contacted, an attorney’s help could prove beneficial.
 It is best to seek the advice of a qualified employment law attorney as early on in the process as possible.

 If You Think You’ve been Forced to Retire Due to Your Age…

 Forced retirement can be a devastating blow to a long and steady career.
 The ADEA prohibits forced retirement when it comes consists of discriminatory acts against worker over 40 years of age.
-If you think you’ve been illegally forced to retire after reaching a certain age, contact an attorney right away.
+If you think you’ve been illegally forced to retire after reaching a certain age, contact a Los Angeles age discrimination attorney right away.
 Your age should not determine your termination, and with laws like the ADEA in place, it doesn’t have to.